2000 German Grand Prix: Race

-Barrichello began setting successive fastest laps, closing up to De La Rosa.
+Barrichello began setting successive fastest laps, closing up to De la Rosa.
 Frentzen overtook Zonta for tenth on lap seven.
 On the next lap, Verstappen's engine cover detached from the chassis as Frentzen advanced four spots over the next four laps.
 Further down, Ralf Schumacher overtook Zonta for 11th and Diniz passed teammate Salo for 14th.
-By lap 11, Barrichello had caught De La Rosa and passed him for fourth a lap later.
-Frentzen began pressuring De La Rosa.
+By lap 11, Barrichello had caught De la Rosa and passed him for fourth a lap later.
+Frentzen began pressuring De la Rosa.
 Herbert retired at the side of the track with clutch failure on lap 13.
 Two laps later, braking for the Jim Clark chicane, Barrichello passed Trulli for third.
 Barrichello was the first driver to make a pit stop, entering the pit lane for the first of two planned stops at the end of lap 17 (7.2 seconds).
 He rejoined the circuit in sixth place.
 Frentzen stopped one lap later and fell to sixth, behind Barrichello.
 By lap 20, Häkkinen had a 1.4-second advantage over Coulthard, who was nearly 22 seconds ahead of Trulli.
-De La Rosa was 2.1 seconds behind Trulli and was being caught by Barrichello, who set a new fastest lap of 1:44.300.
+De la Rosa was 2.1 seconds behind Trulli and was being caught by Barrichello, who set a new fastest lap of 1:44.300.
+At this stage, it appeared that McLaren would finish in first and second.
 Villeneuve passed Irvine for eighth on lap 22.

 Rubens Barrichello (pictured in 2002) took the first win of his Formula One career.

 On lap 25, a man wearing a white raincoat with French writing critical of Mercedes-Benz appeared from beside the barriers and stepped onto the outside edge towards the Ostkurve.
 To avoid being apprehended by marshals, he ran in front of a group of cars approaching him at high speed to the inside of the track.
-The incident prompted race officials to deploy the safety car and the field closed up.
-As the pit stop window approached, teams rushed their drivers into the pit lane to take advantage of the situation, with Trulli and De La Rosa being the first to stop.
-Both Häkkinen and Coulthard had passed the pit lane following the safety car's deployment.
+The incident prompted race officials to deploy the safety car and the field closed up, eliminating McLaren's lead.
+As the pit stop window approached, teams rushed their drivers into the pit lane to take advantage of the situation, with Trulli and De la Rosa being the first to stop.
+Both Häkkinen and Coulthard had passed the pit lane following the safety car's deployment as other teams could make pit stops without losing position to others.
 At the end of lap 26, McLaren called Häkkinen to the pit lane.
 Coulthard stayed out on worn tyres due to radio communication uncertainty about whether he should have entered the pit lane.
-Coulthard would stop on the following lap and fell to sixth.
+Coulthard thus drove a slow lap behind the safety car, and made his pit stop on the following lap and fell to sixth.
 On the same lap, the man was caught and escorted off the circuit.
 The safety car period benefited those who had stopped before it was deployed.